Let me introduce you to Canon's ultimate wildlife and big field sports lens, the EF 600mm f/4L IS III.

-Note that a 600mm III lens image stabilization problem is being reported by some 5D Mark IV camera users.
-Reportedly, the 5D IV produces a ghost-like blur at 1/250 or 1/200 and longer shutter speeds when shooting through the viewfinder with IS enabled.
-Canon has been notified ofthe issue and hopefully will resolve it quickly.
+Note that a 600mm III lens image stabilization problem is being reported by, initially, some 5D Mark IV camera users and now reports are coming in with the problem being encountered with a broader range of camera models.
+Reportedly, this lens produces a ghost-like blur at longer shutter speeds when shooting through the viewfinder with IS enabled.
+Initial reports indicated that 1/250 or 1/200 and longer shutter speeds produced this effect and further reports specify that the blur disappears at 1/250 and only longer shutter speeds are concerned (1/160 was reportedly the worst).
+This is a rather significant problem.
+Canon has been notified of the issue and they will hopefully resolve it quickly.

 I relied on the 2-stop-rated IS system when using the version I 600mm f/4L IS lens, especially when shooting wildlife.
 But, I didn't handhold that lens a lot due to its shoulder/back injury-inviting weight.
 That lens' tripod-sensing IS system was quite helpful in reducing vibration (including from mirror slap) when shooting from a tripod, but handholding the version II lens was much easier, the 4-stop-rated system was much improved, and I began relying on IS much more frequently.
 With the huge additional weight loss, the version III lens can now be handheld for significantly longer periods of time and the improved 5-stop image stabilization system greatly extends this lens' versatility in that regard.